nualagr/readnreviewed/README.md

 ![alt text](documentation/readme-images/search-mobile-view.png "Screenshot of Read n' Reviewed Search page as it appears on a mobile device.")
 <br>

-The user icon expands into a dropdown menu and offers the option of navigating to the Login page or the Register page.
+The user icon, visible at all times on the navbar in desktop or mobile view, expands into a dropdown menu and offers the option of navigating to the Login page or the Register page.

 ![alt text](documentation/readme-images/new-user-dropdown-menu.png "Screenshot of Read n' Reviewed user icon dropdown menu as it appears on a mobile device.")
 <br>